zou-group/textgrad/README.md

 Optimized punchline:
 > Boost your AI with our toolkit – because even robots need a tune-up!

-I mean, it's not perfect (and maybe a bit cringy), but who gets to maxima in one step?
+Okay this model isn’t really ready for a comedy show yet (and maybe a bit cringy) but it is clearly trying.
+But who gets to maxima in one step?

 <br>
 We have many more examples around how TextGrad can optimize all kinds of variables -- code, solutions to problems, molecules, prompts, and all that!